NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Powershell Cradle Attack/README.md

 ## Objective

-The objective of this attack is to use a PowerShell Download Cradle to deliver a malicious payload from the attacker (Kali Linux) to the target Windows machine.
-This payload simulates establishing a persistent backdoor for remote access.
-This technique is commonly used to exfiltrate data, maintain long-term access, and execute malicious commands stealthily.
+The objective of this one is to use a PowerShell Download Cradle to deliver a malicious payload from kali to the target Windows user.
+This payload will simulate establishing a persistent backdoor for remote access, to then do basically what ever we want.

 ## Attack Execution Timeline